 As we’ve discussed before, train travel is my favourite mode of transport.
-But I’ve been fascinated by something called “named passenger trains” – or the famous trains, as it were, since most of the famous trains have names.
+But I’ve been fascinated by something called “named passenger trains” – or the famous train names, as it were, since most of the famous trains have names.
 But which came first, the fame or the name?

 The reality is they go hand in hand.
 Lots of trains have been ‘named’ over the years, and even some of the more famous trains have went through several names.
 And trains without names often get named anyway – travel magazines like this one have to have something to call them, right?

-So, if you’re thinking that a train getaway might be something you’re interested in, here are some recommendations for the world’s best named passenger trains and famous trains.
+So, if you’re thinking that a train getaway might be something you’re interested in, here are some recommendations for the world’s best-named passenger trains and famous train names.
 I’ve been on many, but not all – but I know for a fact you won’t have a bad experience on any of these classic rides.

 The Ocean